hsbc/bqtools/BQSYNCUSAGE.md

 resolve issue, bqsync will update tables and schemas for schema changes (assumes additions) it will also handle non backward compatible in many cases by deleting recreataing tables and recopying data.

-Unlike [https://cloud.google.com/bigquery/docs/copying-datasets](dataset copying) this tools has support for CMEK keys in source and destination it does this in 2 major ways;
+Unlike [dataset copying](https://cloud.google.com/bigquery/docs/copying-datasets) this tools has support for CMEK keys in source and destination it does this in 2 major ways;

 * If the source table is encrypted with a global key the key is simply reused in the destination location.